Home / publications / commentaries /

 Pledge 5: Increasing returns

 Labour has pledged to remove more people who have no legal status in the UK.
-Total returns fell sharply between 2010 and 2020.
-Increases in recent years have partially reversed this decline – in 2024, returns increased by 25% compared to the year before, reaching the highest level since 2017.
-However, numbers remain lower than a decade ago – total and enforced returns declined by 19% and 40%, respectively, from 2014.
+Total returns fell sharply between 2010 and 2020, though recent increases have partially reversed this decline.
+In 2024, around 34,000 people were returned from the UK – the highest level since 2017.
+Returns were up 18% in the first nine months of Labour government compared to the same period a year before.
+However, numbers remain significantly lower than a decade ago.

-The government said it will create a specialised enforcement unit with more than 1,000 staff, maintain Conservative plans to increase detention spaces, set up support programmes in 11 countries to support the reintegration of returnees, and negotiate new return deals with countries of origin.
-The latter will build on several new agreements concluded by the previous government in recent years.
+Labour promised to create a specialised enforcement unit with more than 1,000 staff, maintain Conservative plans to increase detention spaces , set up support programmes in 11 countries to support the reintegration of returnees, and negotiate new return deals with countries of origin.
+The latter will build on several agreements concluded by the previous government in recent years.

 Figure 5